Emily Rocha, PhD

 Selected Recent Publications

-Rocha, EM, Smith, GA, Park E, Cao H, Graham A, Brown H, Hayes, MA, Beagan, JA, McLean JR, Izen, SC, Perez-Torres, EJ, Hallett, PJ, Isacson, O. (2015) Chronic pharmacological glucocerebrosidase inhibition induces -synuclein aggregation, microglial and complement activation and synaptic protein changes in mice.
+Rocha EM, Smith, GA, Park E, Cao H, Graham A, Brown H, Hayes, MA, Beagan, JA, McLean JR, Izen, SC, Perez-Torres, EJ, Hallett, PJ, Isacson, O. (2015) Chronic pharmacological glucocerebrosidase inhibition induces -synuclein aggregation, microglial and complement activation and synaptic protein changes in mice.
 Antioxidant Redox Signaling.; 20;23(6):550-64.

-Rocha EM, Smith GA, Park E, Cao H, Brown E, Hayes MA, Beagan J, McLean JR, Izen SC, Perez-Torres E, Hallett PJ, and Isacson O. (2015) Glucocerebrosidase gene therapy prevents -synucleinopathy of midbrain dopamine neurons.
-Neurobiology of Disease.; 82:495-503.
+Rocha EM, Smith GA, Park E, Cao H, Brown E, Hayes MA, Beagan J, McLean JR, Izen SC, Perez-Torres E, Hallett PJ, Isacson O. Glucocerebrosidase gene therapy prevents α-synucleinopathy of midbrain dopamine neurons.
+Neurobiol Dis.
+2015 Oct;82:495-503. doi: 10.1016/j.nbd.2015.09.009.
+Epub 2015 Sep 25.
+PMID: 26392287.

 Rocha EM, De Miranda B, Sanders LH.
-(2018) Alpha-synuclein: Pathology, mitochondrial dysfunction and neuroinflammation in Parkinson’s disease.
-Neurobiology of Disease.; 109(Pt B):249-257.
+Alpha-synuclein: Pathology, mitochondrial dysfunction and neuroinflammation in Parkinson's disease.
+Neurobiol Dis.
+2018 Jan;109(Pt B):249-257. doi: 10.1016/j.nbd.2017.04.004.
+Epub 2017 Apr 8.
+PMID: 28400134.

 Rocha EM, De Miranda BR, Castro S, Drolet R, Hatcher NG, Yao L, Smith SM, Keeney MT, Di Maio R, Kofler J, Hastings TG, Greenamyre JT.
-(2018) LRRK2 inhibition prevents endolysosomal deficits seen in human Parkinson's disease.
-Neurobiology of Disease.
-Feb;134:104626. doi: 10.1016/j.nbd.2019.104626., 2020
+LRRK2 inhibition prevents endolysosomal deficits seen in human Parkinson's disease.
+Neurobiol Dis.
+2020 Feb;134:104626. doi: 10.1016/j.nbd.2019.104626.
+Epub 2019 Oct 13.
+PMID: 31618685; PMCID: PMC7345850.